-The Malasar are a respected tribe from the state of Kerala.
-They speak to each other in a mixture of the Malayam and Tamil languages.
-They eat wild yams and rice.
-They cultivate ragi and many other kinds of millets.
+They speak to one another in a mixture of the Malayam and Tamil languages.
+They eat wild yams and rice as staple foods.
+They cultivate many kinds of millet.

-The Malasar look strong.
-They do not look like others in the region.
-They work as laborers in the field and do such things as collecting forest produce.
+Malasar appear strong, unlike others in the region.
+They work as laborers in the field and collect forest produce.

-Marriage is regarded highly among the Malasar.
-Child marriage is not allowed but adult marriage is common.
-Their culture has many rituals and rites.
-They celebrate when a girl comes to puberty and are known to bury the dead with their belongings.
+Marriage is regarded highly among Malasar people.
+Child marriage is not allowed, but adult marriage is common.
+Their culture has many rituals and rites, including a girl's entrance into puberty.
+They are known to bury the dead with their belongings.

-They worship gods called Kali, Malung and Mariamman.
+They worship gods called Kali, Mallung and Mariamman.
 They sacrifice goats and other animals as they believe this is needed to please these gods.
-They sacrifice in April once a year.
+They sacrifice in April, once each year.

 Although there are many scriptural resources available to Malasar people in Tamil language, they do not yet know about them.
 Someone must tell them.

 Pray that disciples will go to the Malasar people, and show them the saving grace of Lord Jesus.